TacoJS/tacojs.github.io/pages/sponsorship.md

 ### Can we have a speaker the same month that we sponsor?

-We don’t select speakers the same month their company sponsors us.
-We do however encourage you to submit for the next month or use your 2-minute spot during intros for short talk ideas.
+You sure can!
+Your talk can not be about recruting, but you are more than welcome to use your 2-minute spot during intros to talk about jobs.

 ### How many sponsors do you have per month?